pyvista/pyvista/doc/api/core/point-grids.rst

 Point-Based Grids
 =================

-Structured and unstructured grids are designed to manage cells whereas a polydata object manage surfaces.
-The ``vtk.UnstructuredGrid`` is a derived class from ``vtk.vtkUnstructuredGrid`` designed to make creation, array access, and plotting more straightforward than using the vtk object.
-The same applies to a ``vtk.StructuredGrid``.
+Structured and unstructured grids are designed to manage cells whereas polydata objects manage surfaces.
+The ``pyvista.UnstructuredGrid`` is a derived class from ``vtk.vtkUnstructuredGrid`` designed to make creation, array access, and plotting more straightforward than using the VTK object.
+The same applies to a ``pyvista.StructuredGrid``.

 Unstructured Grid Creation